J&J Medical Connect

 • No prospective, randomized, head-to-head trials comparing the efficacy and safety of INLEXZO with nadofaragene firadenovec-vncg have been conducted.

-• Daneshmand et al (2025)2 conducted a matching-adjusted indirect comparison (MAIC) study to compare the complete response (CR) rate at any time of INLEXZO vs United States (US) Food and Drug Administration (FDA)-approved novel agents (pembrolizumab, nadofaragene firadenovec-vncg [nadofaragene], and nogapendekin alfa inbakicept-pmln plus Bacillus Calmette-Guérin [BCG]) in patients with BCG-unresponsive high-risk non-muscle invasive bladder cancer (NMIBC) with carcinoma in situ (CIS).
+• Daneshmand et al (2026)2 conducted a matching-adjusted indirect comparison (MAIC) study to compare the relative treatment effect of INLEXZO vs United States (US) Food and Drug Administration (FDA)-approved novel agents (pembrolizumab, nadofaragene firadenovec-vncg [nadofaragene], and nogapendekin alfa inbakicept-pmln in combination with Bacillus Calmette-Guérin [BCG]) in BCG-unresponsive high-risk non-muscle invasive bladder cancer (NMIBC) for patients from SunRISe-1 study with carcinoma in situ (CIS) ± papillary disease (Cohort 2) and papillary-only disease (Cohort 4).
+In patients with CIS ± papillary disease (Cohort 2), INLEXZO complete response (CR) rates at any time and at 12 months were assessed against nadofarogene.

-• The adjusted CR rate at any time for INLEXZO vs nadofaragene was 84% vs 51% (absolute rate difference, 33% [95% confidence interval (CI), 20-45]; P<0.05).
+• The adjusted CR rate at any time for INLEXZO vs nadofaragene was 83% vs 51% (absolute rate difference, 32% [95% confidence interval (CI), 19%-45%]; P<0.001).

 Product labeling